microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.Extensions/SpectatorView/SpectatorViewSetup.md

 4. In both the Android and WSA unity player settings, add the SPATIALALIGNMENT_ASA preprocessor directive.
 (This is located via Build Settings -> Player Settings -> Other Settings -> 'Scripting Defined Symbols')
 5. In your Unity project, call Spectator View -> Update All Asset Caches to prepare content for state synchronization.

+>> NOTE: Both the HoloLens and android applications should be compiled from the same PC with the same unity project.
+Updating the asset cache assigns unique identifiers to each item in the unity project.
+Doing this on different computers can break synchronization.

 ### HoloLens scene setup
 6. Add the [SpectatorView.ASA.HoloLens prefab](Prefabs/SpectatorView.ASA.HoloLens.prefab) to the scene you intend to run on the HoloLens device.
 7. Add a GameObjectHierarchyBroadcaster to the root game object of the content you want synchronized.